SillyTavern/SillyTavern-Docs/Usage/Core Concepts/personas.md

 3. To change the persona image without deleting it, hover over the avatar on the Persona Management panel and click the bottom-left button.
 Then choose a new image and it will be replaced, preserving your set description and chat lock states.
 4. To quickly change a persona while in chat without opening the Persona Management panel, use the /persona slash command.
 For example, `/persona Blaze`.
+5. You can do backups of your Personas and restore them using the previously saved file if needed.
+Look for the "Backup" and "Restore" buttons in the Persona Management panel.